-Why consider treatment for depression at Covington Behavioral Health Hospital in St. Tammany Parish
+Why consider treatment for depression at Covington Behavioral Health in St. Tammany Parish

 Untreated depression can impact virtually every aspect of a person’s life.
-Men and women who have depressive disorders may experience problems in their relationships, struggle in school, withdraw from friends and family members, and have problems getting and keeping a job.
+People who have depressive disorders may experience problems in their relationships, struggle in school, withdraw from friends and family members, and have problems getting and keeping a job.
 These experiences can worsen their symptoms and push them deeper into a pervasive sense of hopelessness and helplessness.
 Unemployment, financial devastation, and legal problems may result, as can suicidal ideation.
 Many people who struggle with untreated depression and experience the negative repercussions described in this section turn to alcohol or other drugs as a means to self-medicate or numb themselves to their psychological pain.
 Of course, this only exposes the individuals to considerable additional physical and psychological harm.
-However, with the effective professional care that men and women can receive at Covington Behavioral Health Hospital, these negative outcomes can be avoided, and the despair of depression can be transformed into the hope and promise of a healthier tomorrow.
+However, with the effective professional care that you can receive at Covington Behavioral Health, these negative outcomes can be avoided, and the despair of depression can be transformed into the hope and promise of a healthier tomorrow.

-Types of depression treatment offered at Covington Behavioral Health Hospital in St. Tammany Parish
+Types of depression treatment offered at Covington Behavioral Health in St. Tammany Parish

-At Covington Behavioral Health Hospital, care for men and women who have been diagnosed with depressive disorders is provided by multidisciplinary teams of talented and dedicated professionals, including psychiatrists, medical psychologists, nurses, nurse practitioners, social workers, counselors, activity therapists, and mental health technicians.
+At Covington Behavioral Health, care for people who have been diagnosed with depressive disorders is provided by multidisciplinary teams of talented and dedicated professionals, including psychiatrists, medical psychologists, nurses, nurse practitioners, social workers, counselors, activity therapists, and mental health technicians.
 Among the members of our center’s staff who have specialized training are our full-time staff dietitian, social workers who are certified in gerontology, and physicians certified in forensic psychiatry and addictionology.

 The care that our patients receive at our center for depression incorporates a variety of treatment techniques and therapeutic modalities, including cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT).
 We place a premium on conducting thorough assessments on each patient at our center to ensure that we are able to develop individualized treatment plans that address each person’s specific strengths, needs, and treatment goals.